Telefonica/mistica-ios/Mistica/Source/Components/Cards/README.md

 ### Adding extra content to a DataCard

-A DataCard can be customize adding an extra view like
+A DataCard can be customized adding an extra view like

 ![DataCard](./docs/images/card-extra-content.jpg)